danielabar/meblog/src/markdown/you-can-have-multiple-browser-tabs.md

 ## A Mess of Tabs

-To start, suppose you currently have a `localhost` tab open for development, with many other tabs that you've opened for various research and problem solving.
+To start, suppose you currently have a tab open at `http://localhost:8000`  for local development, with many other tabs that you've opened for various research and problem solving.
 The top of your browser will look something like this - a whole mess of tiny tabs, the more you open, the "squishier" they appear to try and fit in:
 ![Multiple Browser Tabs Top](../images/multiple-browser-tabs-top.png "Multiple Browser Tabs Top")

 ## Search Tabs